russmediadigital/Tee-ios-sdk/README.md

 # Russmedia Tee iOS
 iOS SDK for Russmedia Engagement Engine

+### Requirements

+iOS Deployment Target of iOS framework is 9.0

 ### Take it on board

 Use downloaded framework as embedded binary for your project.
 Cocoapods are coming soon.